 PVC plastic is quite commonly found in shrink wrap, meat wraps, toys, table clothes and plastic containers used to store meds.
 PVC, like all plastics, contains a concoction of toxic chemicals including DEHP (a type of phthalate), which is used as a plastic softener.
 Phthalates are part of a group of “gender-bending” chemicals causing males of many species to become more “female”.
 These “gender-bending” chemicals have disrupted the endocrine systems of wildlife, this causes genital deformations, low sperm counts, testicular cancer and infertility in a number of species.. such as; polar bears, deer, whales etc. 🙁

-- Low Density Polyethylene (LDPE); LDPE is used for newspaper bags, bread bags, fresh produce, household garbage, paper milk cartons and both hot and cold beverage cups.
-This is another plastic that is deemed a low hazard but whilst LDPE does not contain BPA it poses the risk of leaching estrogenic chemicals in which are similar to that of HDPE.
+LDPE is used for newspaper bags, bread bags, fresh produce, household garbage, paper milk cartons and both hot and cold beverage cups.
+This is another plastic that is deemed a low hazard but whilst LDPE does not contain BPA it poses the risk of leaching estrogenic chemicals in which is similar to that of HDPE.

 PP is used in deli foods, medications, take out meals and yogurt containers.
 It has been said that PP has a high heat tolerance and therefore is highly unlikely to leach toxic chemicals, a recent study found that this plastic did leach at least two different toxic chemicals.

 This plastic is used to make bowls, plates, cups, take-out containers, meat trays and so much more.
 It is one of the most used plastics which leaves me dumbfounded as Polystyrene leaches styrene which can have a devastating effect on your nervous system and is also linked to cancer.
 Temperature plays a role in the amount of styrene in which leaches from containers made from PS.
 So think twice about using that Styrofoam coffee cup.